yungyuc/ynote/nsd/12advpy/advpy.rst

   8
   9

-By using the generator expression, the data printing one-liner can drop the
-brackets:
+Since the generator expression is an expression, it can be used to replace the list comprehension in an expression.
+The one-liner that printed the data can have the brackets removed (turning from using a list comprehension to using a generator expression):

 .. code-block:: pycon